-The canoe sprang a leak and the wind kicked up.
+Adams thought he would take off his clothes on shore and swim back.
+His son John, who had joined them, warned the boat was dangerous.The canoe sprang a leak and the wind kicked up.
 Adams and Antoine jumped overboard and swam to the opposite shore.
-Adams took off his waterlogged clothes and gave them to Antoine, then lay gasping on the bank of the river.
+Adams took off his waterlogged clothes and gave them to Antoine.
+Then the 57-year-old president lay gasping on the bank of the river.

 Adams recounted the near-tragedy in his diary on June 13, 1825:

 I attempted to cross the river with Antoine in a small canoe, with a view to swim across it to come back.
 He took a boat in which we had crossed it last summer without accident.